Starcksplay/GTA-Classic-Resolution-Fix/README.md

 ## Installation

+1. Download the latest release from the [Releases page](https://github.com/Starcksplay/GTA-Classic-Resolution-Fix/releases).
-1. Close the game if it is running.
+2. Close the game if it is running.
-2. Open the folder where your GTA game is installed.
+3. Open the folder where your GTA game is installed.
-3. Make a backup copy of the original executable.
+4. Make a backup copy of the original executable.
-4. Rename the original file:
+5. Rename the original file:

 ### GTA San Andreas: